flyteorg/flyte/rfc/system/0000-flyteadmin-rbac.md

 authorization interceptor will consult the auth or authorization config to understand how it should resolve roles from the identity context along with what authorization policies are tied to the user's roles.
-If the user has an authorization policy that permits the incoming request the project and domain level scope will be extracted from the authorization policy and injected into the authorization context for use in the service layer.
+If the user has an authorization policy that permits the incoming request the project and domain level scope will be extracted from the authorization policy and injected into the authorization context for use in the repository layer.
 The request will hit the service layer which will make requests to the repository layer.
 The repository layer will leverage some utility functions to 1) authorize whether resources can be created in a project/domain and 2) generate some SQL filters to be injected into queries that read/update/delete resources.

-Ultimately the authorization interceptor will provide RPC level authorization and the changes to the repository layer will provide resource level authorization within the target RPC.
+Ultimately the authorization interceptor will provide RPC level authorization and set context for later use.
+The changes to the repository layer will provide resource level isolation within the target RPC.
+Below is a breakdown of the three primary components of the design.

 #### Authorization Config
-The authorization config will be used to configure the behavior of RBAC.
-The first thing it will need is a way to resolve roles from the user's identity context.
-Ideally this should be flexible enough to resolve a role from different elements of a token to support various use cases.
+The authorization config will be used to configure the authorization behavior.
+The first thing it describe is a way to resolve roles from the user's identity context.
+Ideally this should be flexible enough to resolve a role from different elements of a token to support various use cases (ie. standard and custom JWT claims).

 ```yaml
 authorization: